-Two weeks ago, we headed north for a long fall weekend in the beautiful state of Vermont.
-The kids had a day off that Monday, so we figured it was the perfect time to catch some glimpses of the fall foliage.
+Two weeks ago, we headed north for a long fall weekend in Vermont.
+Since the kids had a day off that Monday, we figured it was the perfect time to catch some glimpses of the fall foliage.
 According to a few websites, the foliage was “nearing peak“.

 Just a few weeks before our trip, I contacted a photographer to have some family photos done in Vermont.
 Too bad as the weekend grew closer, the weather forecast wasn’t looking very promising, but a plan is a plan so we just hoped for the best!